 Throughout the history of this program, these projects have made an in-kind impact of over $1.5 million to the Lake Champlain region.

 - An internal strategy to streamline communication between staff at the varying geographical locations for Lund, a local nonprofit organization that works to break the cycles of poverty, addiction and abuse by supporting pregnant and parenting teens, young adults, and adoptive families.

 - A community perception assessment to help inform any changes in our programming approach for the Lake Champlain Chamber, a local nonprofit organization with a mission to support the local community by fostering entrepreneurship, developing leadership skills, and cultivating a network of empowered business and community leaders.
 Leadership Champlain is the professional and workforce development program of the Lake Champlain Chamber.

 - Assess strategies to increase visitation to the Birds of Vermont Museum and develop a communications and marketing plan that will support this growth.

 - Research and make recommendations on how Sara Holbrook Community Center could best utilize their new building as a community space and generate earned income.

 - Design an innovative pilot program for the Chittenden Area Transportation Management Association (CATMA) that helps people find jobs close to home (aka “Short Commute Network”), including the design and metrics for implementation and evaluable, potentially

 utilizing one or more CATMA members as a pilot if appropriate.

-If you know an organization with an outstanding project that would like to be considered as a service project partner for the Class of 2022, please contact Tori Colarusso, Leadership Champlain Program Director.
+If you know an organization with an outstanding project that would like to be considered as a service project partner for the Class of 2024, please contact Program Director Alex Bunten.